-The purpose of the RAD 182C Imaging Modalities rotation is to provide the students an observational experience in imaging modalities to include Computed Tomography, Magnetic Resonance Imaging, Nuclear Medicine, Ultrasound, Positron Emission Tomography, Mammography, Radiation Therapy and Interventional Radiography.
+The purpose of the RAD 182C Imaging Modalities clinical rotation is to provide the students an observational experience in imaging modalities to include Computed To-Magnetic Resonance Imaging, mography.
+Nuclear Medicine, Ultrasound, Positron Emission Tomography, Mam-Radiation Therapy and mography.
+Interventional Radiography.
 Students select at least four (4) modality sites to attend on a strictly observational basis.
 Modality observations are accomplished within affiliated healthcare facilities throughout the Greater Peninsula and Tidewater area.
 At the completion of this course, students will be allowed to rotate through Computed Tomography during their assigned clinical courses.